 Hop-on, hop-off Bangkok tours

 One popular way to see highlights of any major city is with a hop-on, hop-off tour.
-However, in Bangkok, heavy traffic and difficult to find stops make for less than stellar reviews of the bus options.
-Fortunately, there is also a hop-on, hop-off boat that gets much better reviews.
+However, in Bangkok, heavy traffic is always a consideration.
+Fortunately, there is also a hop-on, hop-off tuk tuk and boat combination that helps avoid traffic issues.

 Independent travel in Bangkok